Tibet Travel Weather & Packing Guide (2026 Edition) | CITS

 November – February: A quieter, more spiritual atmosphere — the perfect time to see the crystal-clear Blue Ice Caves and experience winter pilgrimages.

-Temperature and Temperature Difference in Tibet
+Annual Temperatures and Temperature Differences in Tibet

 Difference in temperature between Lhasa and Tibet throughout the year.

-- Spring (March-May): -4°C to 15°C, cold in the morning and evening.
+– Spring (March–May): -4°C to 15°C, with chilly mornings and evenings.

-- Summer (June-August): 10°C to 25°C, cool during the day and chilly at night.
+- Summer (June–August): 10°C to 25°C, cool during the day and chilly at night

-- Winter (December-February): 0°C to 10°C during the day, -10°C to -20°C at night.
-You need to keep warm, but you can adapt to it.
+- Winter (December–February): 0°C to 10°C during the day and -10°C to -20°C at night.
+Extra warmth is needed, but conditions are manageable.

-A: Layering is recommended.
+A: Layered clothing is highly recommended.

 China International Travel Service-China2Go (CITS)